conan-io/conan-io.github.io/_posts/2019-08-30-package-id-modes.markdown

 ## Importance of package ID modes

-Conan has the ability to identify every single package build, and all this information could be propagated to the consumer's package ID, but this would lead to a big drawback: any build of a requirement (or transitive requirement) would modify all the package IDs down in the dependency graph, those new IDs wouldn't have binaries available and we would need to compile them.
-In most cases this is an undesirable effect.
+Conan can identify every single package build, and all this information could be propagated to the consumer's package ID, but this would lead to a big drawback: any build of a requirement (or transitive requirement) would modify all the package IDs down in the dependency graph, those new IDs wouldn't have binaries available and we would need to compile them.
+In most cases, this is an undesirable effect.

-Here relies the utility and importance of package ID modes, they allow to configure which components of the full package reference should be considered to compute the package ID of the consumer.
+Here lies the utility and importance of package ID modes, they allow to configure which components of the full package reference should be considered to compute the package ID of the consumer.